-► How to calibrate the output voltage
+► How to calibrate the voltage

 - 1. Connect a multimeter to the DC output.
-Connect a load and set its current to approx. 5% of the nominal current of the device, in this example ≈8 A, and 0 V (if the load is electronic). - 2.
-While the DC output is switched off tap MENU on the display, then General Settings, then go down to Calibrate device and finally tap START. - 3.
+Connect a load and set its current to approx. 5% of the nominal current of the power supply, in this example ≈6 A, and 0 V (if the load is electronic). - 2.
+In the display tap MENU, then "General Settings", then go down to "Calibrate device" and then tap START. - 3.
 In the next screen select: Voltage calibration, then Calibrate output val. and NEXT.
-The device will switch the DC output on, set a certain output voltage and show the measured value as U-mon.
+The power supply will switch the DC output on, set a certain output voltage and show the measured value as U-mon.

-- 4. The next screen requests you to enter the measured output voltage from the multimeter at Measured value=.
+- 4. The next screen requests you to enter the measured output voltage from the multimeter at Measured value.
 Enter it using the keypad, that appears when tapping the value.
-Assure yourself the value is correct and submit with ENTER. - 5.
-Repeat point 4. for the next three steps (total of four steps).
+Assure yourself the value is correct and submit with ENTER. - Repeat point 4. for the next three steps (total of four steps).

-► How to calibrate the output current
+► How to calibrate the current

-- 1. Set the load to approx. 102% nominal current of the PSI device, for the example model with 170 A this would be 173.4 A, rounded to 174 A. - 2.
-While the DC output is switched off tap MENU on the display, then General Settings, then go down to Calibrate device and finally tap START. - 3.
+- 1. Set the load to approx. 102% nominal current of the PSI device, for the sample model with 120 A this would be 122.4 A, rounded to 123 A. - 2.
+In the display, tap MENU, then "General Settings", then go down to "Calibrate device" and then tap START. - 3.
 In the next screen select: Current calibration, then Calibrate output val. and NEXT.
 The device will switch on the DC output, set a certain current limit while loaded by the load/sink and show the measured output current as I-mon. - 4.
-The next screen requests you to enter the output current Measured value= measured with your shunt.
-Enter it using the keypad and assure yourself the value is correct and submit with ENTER. - 5.
+The next screen requests you to enter the output current Measured value= measured with the shunt.
+Enter it using the keypad, assure yourself the value is correct and submit with ENTER. - 5.
 Repeat point 4. for the next three steps (total of four steps).